alflin/winglin.tk/README.md

 #worfklow to work like this

 1. add picture, new post created.
+1. (steps 2-4 can be completed by typing sh `$script.sh` in terminal)
 2. save file, hugo -> compile
 3. push everything to github server
 4. Website re-renders everything

+#How to use Hugo:

+1. hugo new post/xxx to add whatever.